duckduckgo/duckduckgo-documentation/duckduckhack/resources/how_to_qa.md

 # How to QA an Instant Answer

-Our goal is to have a great instant answer for every search.
-When a developer submits a new instant answer, it must first be thoroughly reviewed by our community and internal staff before going live on DuckDuckGo.
+Our goal is to have a great Instant Answer for every search.
+When a developer submits a new Instant Answer, it must first be thoroughly reviewed by our community and internal staff before going live on DuckDuckGo.
-Please use the following guide when QA-ing instant answers:
+Please use the following guide when QA-ing Instant Answers:

 ## Everyone (Reviewing Quality):

-### What's an instant answer made of?
+### What's an Instant Answer made of?

 1. Some code
 2. A data source (like a website)